 The Earth Council Alliance, supporting pragmatic, results oriented agendas worldwide and matching people, partners and resources to support local, regional and national initiatives.

-Our project is to provide the indigenous Wayúu communities of La Guajira Department with an abundant, simple, sustainable, scalable solution - clean fresh water right from the air all around them.
+Our project is to provide the indigenous Wayúu communities of La Guajira Department with WaterSeer devices which will provide an abundant, simple, sustainable, scalable solution - create clean fresh water from the air.
 With clean water abundance, the Wayuu have control of their own water destiny and the opportunity to enrich their lives as they will no longer spend hours walking for water which, today, relegates them to a severe, and cyclical poverty.

 The nearly 4,000 square miles of La Guajira Department is a hot, arid, yet humid environment that receives less than 12 inches of water a year.
 The severe lack of water for drinking and agriculture condemns Colombia’s largest indigenous population of the more than 150,000 Wayúu, to severe poverty, water and food insecurity, resulting in malnutrition and shortened life expectancy.
 According to UN World Health Organization (WHO) statistics, 5% of Wayúu children die in their first year; 7 times the rates in the US and 3 times the rate for the rest of Colombia.